ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

-- In order to add a validator to this subnet, `threshold` signatures are required from the addresses in `controlKeys`
+- In order to add a validator to this Subnet, `threshold` signatures are required from the addresses in `controlKeys`
 - `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 - `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 - `username` is the user that pays the transaction fee.